-According to Mirzaadi et al. (2021), the one-step approach involves synthesizing the NPs and producing the nanofluids in one direct process as depicted in Fig 2.
+According to Mirzaadi et al. (2021), the one-step approach involves synthesizing the NPs and producing the nanofluids in one direct process as depicted in Fig. 2.
 The major advantage of the one-step technique is that the processes occur concurrently.
 Hence, mitigating issues arising from drying, suspension, and transportation of NPs after synthesis.
 In addition, the one-step technique significantly reduces the chances of nano additive aggregation (Ali and Salam, 2019).
-Ali and Salam (2019) further corroborated the findings in the early work by Zhu et al. (Zhu et al., 2004) by alluding to their assertion that pure and uniform NPs are produced by this method.
-Apart from the challenge of the cost associated with the one-step method, the main drawback is that the residual reactants which help to stabilize the NPs are often left in the nanofluids.
+Ali and Salam (2019) further corroborated the findings in the early work by Zhu et al. (Zhu et al., 2004) by alluding to the assertion that pure and uniform NPs are produced by this method.
+Apart from the challenge of the cost associated with the onestep method, the main drawback is that the residual reactants which help to stabilize the NPs are often left in the nanofluids.

-In the two-step method, NPs are synthesized in one stage and dispersed in the base fluid in the second stage through some mechanical processes like mechanical stirring, ultrasonication, and high-pressure homogenization as shown in Fig 2.
-It is described as the most cost-effective method for the large-scale preparation of nanofluids.
+In the two-step method, NPs are synthesized in one stage and dispersed in the base fluid in the second stage through some mechanical processes like mechanical stirring, ultrasonication, and high-pressure homogenization as shown in Fig. 2.
+It is described as the most cost-effective method for the largescale preparation of nanofluids.
 Rapid aggregation of NPs is the main limitation of this method, which is why the formation of surfactants is popular with the two-step method.
-According to Zhu et al. (2021), the environmental impact of this method is far lesser than the one-step technique.
-The difference between the two techniques is illustrated in Fig. 2 where ultrasonication and the addition of dispersants are peculiar only to the two-step technique.
+According to Zhu et al. (2021), the environmental impact of this method